 The enthusiastic engineer dismissed the question with ease.
 "This one is different from the Gospel's A.I.
 This one is a 'smart' A.I.
 Unlike the Gospel's it can think for itself, so it won't go on a rampage without a cause."

 Epsilon frowned, his fears still not assuaged.
-"Isn't that almost always something that evolves into a Terminator and kills everyone?"
+"Isn't that almost always something that evolves into Skynet and kills everyone?"

 The man motioned for Epsilon to turn around so he could install the disk in the armor.
 He talked while he worked.
 "Don't let all that movie garbage confuse you man.
 It can think for itself, but only within certain parameters.
 It won't be able to evolve into a super anti-human machine or anything.
 Besides, it'll be really useful!
 It does everything, and that's the true beauty of it!
 It helps with flight paths, weapon evasion, shield calibration, maximum output management, the list goes on forever!
 This useful little guy will make your job way easier!
 Thanks to yours truly, of course."

 Epsilon was a little against having an AI to interfere with his suit, but if it was truly so useful, he supposed it was a worthy add-on.
 "Does this A.I. have a name?"

 Marcus closed up whatever panel he was messing with on Exeter's back.
 "Yep.
 I call it...'Cerberus!'"

 "You named an A.I. after a three-headed demon dog?
 I'm almost afraid to ask why."